arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1300/tutorials/lora-message/lora-message.md

 ---
-title: "LoRa® Message Service with MKR WAN 1300"
+title: "LoRa® Communication Between MKR WAN 1300 Boards"
 difficulty: intermediate
 compatible-products: [mkr-wan-1300]
 description: 'Learn how to use the Serial Monitor to send messages between two MKR WAN 1300 boards using LoRa® technology.'